 A whopping 45.04% of Maryland tax returns included a deduction for state and local taxes in 2014.
 That’s the highest percentage of returns claiming SALT deductions of any state.
 The average size of those deductions was $12,442.78.

 Although Rhode Island is a small state, its residents tend to have big incomes and big property tax bills.
 As a result, 32.83% of Rhode Island tax returns deducted state and local tax payments.
 The average size of Rhode Island SALT deductions was $12,138.75.

 Finally, rounding out our list of the top 10 states with the highest average deduction for state and local taxes is Vermont, where 27.41% of returns took SALT deductions.
 The average size of state and local tax deductions in Vermont was $11,843.95.

 |THE STATES WITH THE HIGHEST AVERAGE DEDUCTION FOR STATE AND LOCAL TAXES|

 |State||Percent of Filers Who Deduct State and Local Taxes||Average Size of Deduction for State and Local Taxes|

-Is President Trump’s plan to reduce the deduction for state and local taxes just a rich person problem?
+Is the reduction of the SALT deduction just a rich person problem?
 Yes and no. It’s probably more accurate to say it’s a rich-person-in-a-blue-state problem.
 Residents of high-tax California, D.C., Massachusetts, Illinois, Maryland, Connecticut, New York and New Jersey would be the filers most impacted.
-Middle class Americans who currently itemize will also face higher taxes as a result of reducing the SALT deduction.
+Further, you don’t have to be truly wealthy to be impacted by the SALT deduction cap.
+Middle class Americans who currently itemize, especially those who are homeowners paying substantial property taxes, may also face higher taxes.

 Photo credit: ©iStock.com/KatarzynaBialasiewicz, ©iStock.com/utah778, ©iStock.com/uschools